MichelGad/xG-Vision/README.md

 ### 4. Download Pre-trained Models

-To use the application, you must first train the models yourself by running the provided Jupyter Notebooks.
+To use the application, you must first download the trained the models yourself by running the next code.

 #### a.
 Make the script executable (On macOS/Linux):